10 ways to tell you might be pregnant

 Early pregnancy symptoms if you are trying for a baby

-How do you know you might be pregnant?
+How do you know if you are pregnant?
 There are some early pregnancy symptoms that you can look out for if you are trying for a baby.

-Here are ten hints you might be in the family way.
+Here are 10 hints you might be pregnant.